 After reviewing the Company's forecasts and expectations, the Directors have a reasonable expectation that the Company has adequate resources to continue in operational existence for the foreseeable future.
-The Company therefore continues to adopt the going concern basis in preparing its financial statements.
+The Company therefore continues to adopt the going concern basis in preparing its Financial Statements.
+In reaching this conclusion the Directors have had regard to the potential impact on the economy and the Company of the current coronavirus pandemic and the Brexit deal.
+See Director's Report on page 29 to 32 for further details.